Tuhin65/Food-Trucks-SF/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Api  produced in laravel for assignement given by Estee Lauder.
-Based on food truck licensing informition provided in San Franscisco open data.
+Based on food truck licensing information provided in San Franscisco open data.
 Allows the user to find food trucks in zip codes or near particular latitude or longitudes.

 <p align="right">(<a href="#top">back to top</a>)</p>